 The word Gulbarga came from the Persian language, where “gul” means flower and berg means leaf.
 It has been under the dominance of the Bahmani Dynasty for a very long and also served as the capital of this kingdom.

 One can observe varied styles of architectural patterns in Gulbarga, which makes it valuable for historians.
 Also, two main rivers, namely Bhima and Krishna, flow in the city, making the land fire for agricultural purposes.

 Gulbarga- eternal bliss for tourists

 Gulbarga reveals speckled forms of art and culture.
-It seems like everybody who ever ruled this place left the mark of their existence in this city especially Bahmani’s.
-The place is on the priority list of the tourists and every year there is a huge crowd traveling here to witness the spectacular and assorted form of art.
+It seems like everybody who ever ruled this place left a mark of their existence in this city, especially Bahmani’s.
+The place is on the priority list of tourists and every year, there is a huge crowd travelling here to witness the spectacular and assorted form of art.

 The holy places are engraved with quotes from the respective religion.
 The paintings inside the monuments are all different and new since they all came directly from the imagination of the artist.

-There are many mouth-watering dishes cooked here namely Tahari, Jolada Roti and Bele Hoorana Holige.
-The last one is the native sweet of the town that is cooked during every occasion.
+There are many mouth-watering dishes cooked here, namely Tahari, Jolada Roti and Bele Hoorana Holige.
+The last one is the native sweet of the town that is cooked on every occasion.
 This town is indeed a bliss for tourists.